France-ioi/algorea-devdoc/items/items-perm.md

 The following tables defines which permissions are required to be able to change the permission of another groups, and summarize how these permissions propagates.

+Note that a group manager which can change group permissions (`can_grant_group_access`) can always decrease a permission to any lower level.

 | "can_view" perm granted | Constraint on "giver" | Constraint on "receiver" | Propagation rule     |
 |:------------------------|:----------------------|:-------------------------|:---------------------|
 | info                    | can_grant_view ≥ enter          | none |  Never propagates              |